 When the PCs on different clients are extremely heterogeneous, it is natural to ask whether clients are sharing knowledge and learning from each other in \name.
 Corollary \ref{cor:statisticalerrorbydn} indicates that clients can benefit from participating in the collaborative learning process from a theoretical perspective.
 In this section, we show numerical results on how the learned global components improve client-level predictions.

 The dataset on client $i$ is split into a training set $\bm{Y}_{(i),train}$ and testing set $\bm{Y}_{(i),test}$.
-We use the training set $\bm{Y}_{(i),train}$ to find estimates for global and local components and testing set to calculate the testing error.
+We use the training set $\bm{Y}_{(i),train}$ to find estimates for global and local PCs and the testing set to calculate the testing error.
 We focus on the reconstruction error defined in \eqref{eqn:reconstructionloss}.
-As in Sec. \ref{sec:experroronn}, we simulate two groups of clients with highly unbalanced dataset sizes.
-One group of clients has $n$ observations, we call them data rich clients.
+As in Section \ref{sec:experroronn}, we simulate two groups of clients with highly unbalanced dataset sizes.
+One group of clients has $n$ observations.
+We call them data-rich clients.
 The other group of clients have only $\frac{1}{10}n$ observations.
 We call them data-sparse clients.
 We set $N=100$ and $n=100$.

 In this experiment, we compare \name with $3$ benchmarks: \texttt{indivPCA}, \texttt{CPCA}, and \dispca.
-For \texttt{indivPCA}, each client uses their own data to calculate principal components independently without any knowledge sharing. \texttt{CPCA} represents PCA on the pooled data from all clients, i.e. all data is uploaded to a central server PCA is learned on the aggregated dataset.
-The algorithmic procedure of \dispca is introduced in Sec. \ref{sec:experroronn}.
-For fair comparison, we allow \texttt{indivPCA} and \texttt{CPCA} to retain $r_1+r_2$ principal components.
-The results of testing reconstruction error averaged on each group are shown in Table. \ref{tab:borrowpower}. \texttt{Ground Truth} corresponds to the testing loss by the true principal components.
+For \texttt{indivPCA}, each client uses their own data to calculate PCs independently without any knowledge sharing. \texttt{CPCA} represents PCA on the pooled data from all clients, i.e., all data are uploaded to a central server, and PCA is learned on the aggregated dataset.
+For fair comparisons, we allow \texttt{indivPCA} and \texttt{CPCA} to retain $r_1+r_2$ principal components.
+The results of testing reconstruction error averaged over the groups are shown in Table \ref{tab:borrowpower}. \texttt{Ground Truth} corresponds to the testing loss by the true PCs.

 From Table \ref{tab:borrowpower}, it is clear that \name achieves the smallest testing error in both the data-sparse and the data-rich group, thus having the best predictive performance.
 As \name outperforms \texttt{indivPCA}, we can conclude that \name learns useful shared knowledge.
 The results highlight \name's ability to extract common features from heterogeneous datasets.
 Also, \texttt{CPCA} exhibits the worst performance.
 This again highlights the need for personalized learning when data comes from heterogeneous sources.